 4. Paragraph (5) applies primarily to debt-settlement entities.
-If no creditor has agreed to settlement terms during a reporting period, the subsection does not require the provider to make any disclosure.
-Hence, the subsection ordinarily would not apply to plans operated by credit-counseling entities, because creditors receive the full principal amount of the debt owed them and do not "agree" to accept any particular amount as payment in full.
-As to debt-settlement entities, the paragraph requires disclosure of the terms of a settlement, including the dollar amount paid and the percentage of the principal amount of the debt (see section 2(14)) that that represents.
+If no creditor has agreed to settlement terms during a reporting period, the subsection does not require the provider to make any disclosure provider must make the disclosures required by subsection (b)(1), (2), and (6).
+Hence, the subsection ordinarily would not apply to plans operated by credit counseling entities, because creditors receive the full principal amount of the debt owed them and do not "agree" to accept any particular amount as payment in full.
+As to debt-settlement entities, the paragraph If a creditor has agreed to a settlement, subsection (b)(5) requires disclosure of the terms of a-the settlement, including the dollar amount paid and the percentage of the principal amount of the debt (see section 2(14)) that that represents.
 Subparagraph (D) requires disclosure of the calculation of a settlement fee.
 The provider must disclose the amount and the method of arriving at the amount of the fee, e.g., "\$100, which represents 20% of the difference between the amount of the debt when you entered the plan and the amount paid pursuant to the settlement."